ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/get-terms.java.markdown

-﻿# Operations : How to Get Index Terms
+# Operations: How to Get Index Terms

 The **GetTermsOperation** will retrieve stored terms for a field of an index.